The matter-gravity entanglement hypothesis: The information loss puzzle (Hawking 1976)

 Stated in this way, I think it is clear that the information loss puzzle is nothing but a special case of our Second Law Puzzle; we recall here that this is the puzzle that, if one equates $S^\mathrm{physical}$ with $S^{\mathrm{vN}}(\rho_\mathrm{total}$), then $S^\mathrm{physical}$ must be constant.

-I suggested in \cite{Kay1998a} and \cite{Kay1998b} that the resolution to the information loss puzzle is simply the special case of the above proposed resolution to the second law puzzle.
+I suggested in \cite{Kay1998a} and \cite{Kay1998b} that the resolution to the information loss puzzle is simply a special case of the above proposed resolution to the second law puzzle.
 Namely, $S^\mathrm{physical}$ is \textit{not} $S^{\mathrm{vN}}(\rho_\mathrm{total})$.
 Rather $S^\mathrm{physical}$ is the total state's matter-gravity entanglement entropy.
-As I already said in the more general context in Section 1, this is not a unitary invariant and -- it is reasonable to assume -- would increase, thus offering to resolve the puzzle.
-That it also offers this resolution to the information loss puzzle lends, is, in my view, further evidence that our matter-gravity entanglement hypothesis is on the right track.
+As I already said in the more general context in Section 1, this is not a unitary invariant and -- it is reasonable to assume -- would increase.
+Thus with our definition of entropy as matter-gravity entanglement entropy, we reconcile unitarity with information loss (i.e.\ with entropy increase) and there is no longer a puzzle.
+That it also offers this resolution to the information loss puzzle, is, in my view, further evidence that our matter-gravity entanglement hypothesis is on the right track.